apiaryio/api-elements/docs/element-definitions.md

 along with defining unsafe and idempotent transitions.

-While data structures are used for defining semantics around data models, affrodances are used for defining semantics around hypermedia state transitions.
+While data structures are used for defining semantics around data models, affordances are used for defining semantics around hypermedia state transitions.

 The control types used here are based on the types used in [ALPS][].
 The meta property `id` SHOULD be used to define the machine-usable name of the